 Frequently Asked Questions

 The sample lets us know if we are producing the piece with the right page breaks, color, and page layout.
+This can be in PDF format or a printed copy.

 If we don't have just one of the necessary fonts, your job may print with the wrong font or be delayed until we receive a copy of the font from you.
 When furnishing fonts, make sure you include both the screen and printer fonts.